How to Write an Ebook

 Where to Type the Book

-Ebooks can be typed in several different software programs.
+Ebooks can be typed into several different software programs.
 I stumbled upon a site (and I’m so glad I did) called Reedsy that was recommended so I checked it out and ended up using it to write my ebook on.
 I first typed my Ebook in Microsoft Word, then I copied and pasted my chapters into Reedsy.

 Reedsy has the layouts and saves the files in the format that you need to publish the ebook.
-Once you have your table of contents, preface, chapters and any other sections you want to add, you simply save your work.
+Once you have your table of contents, preface, chapters, and any other sections you want to add, you simply save your work.
 Then, export the file into Epub (for Amazon Kindle Publishing and many others) then it is saved and you can download your new book onto your computer.

 How to Write the Book

 If you are like I was a couple of days ago and have never written an ebook before-don’t stress!
 It’s actually a lot easier than I ever dreamed it could be.
 I think part of putting it off so long was because I just didn’t know what to do or how to do it.